 Windows File Recovery is still in its early stages, which is clearly evident from the lack of a graphical user interface.
 The tool also doesn’t support nearly as many file signatures as leading commercial data recovery products, such as Disk Drill.

-That said, Windows File Recovery is available for free directly from the Microsoft Store, and you can use it to recover an unlimited number of files from all kinds of storage devices, including USB drives.
+That said, Windows File Recovery is available for free directly from the Microsoft Store, and you can use it to recover an unlimited number of files, so it’s worth giving it a shot if you want to recover files from a formatted USB flash drive or get back files that have been permanently deleted.

 1. Download Windows File Recovery from the Microsoft Store.windows file recovery windows 11